guntrip/gitdiary/README.md

 To turn the script into a bookmarklet, first minimise it using a service such as [JSCompress](https://jscompress.com/); this will remove the comments and new lines.
 You can then append `javascript: ` and add it as a bookmark.

+When you click on the bookmarklet, a JavaScript prompt() will ask you for the entry.
+Clicking 'OK' will show you the entry and ask you to confirm.
+If you click 'Cancel' on the confirmation, you'll be able to edit the entry.
+Clicking 'OK' will add it to your repository using your system's local time and date.

 ### Caveats

 This uses the GitHub API's [Contents functions](https://developer.github.com/v3/repos/contents/) which has a limit of 1mb per file.